57 Sights in Gothenburg, Sweden (with Map and Images)

 The Nasir Mosque is a mosque in the Gothenburg area of Högsbohöjd belonging to the Ahmadiyya Muslim Society.
 The Nasir Mosque was inaugurated in 1976 and thus became Sweden's first building to be built to be a mosque.

-Stora Katrinelund is a country in Burgårdsparken in the present district of Heden in Gothenburg, just east of Katrinelundsgymnasiet, dating back to the 17th century.
-The land is owned and managed by the wholly owned municipal real estate company Higab since 1991.
+Stora Katrinelund is a country house in Burgårdsparken in the current district of Heden in Gothenburg, just east of Katrinelundsgymnasiet, dating back to the 1600s.
+Landeriet has been owned and managed by the wholly-owned municipal real estate company Higab since 1991.

 19. Lundby nya kyrka